 We have long measured customer loyalty, but many organisations are now recognising the importance of also measuring employee loyalty.
-Organisations that are armed with this information are better positioned to retain talent and maximise productivity.
+Organisations that are armed with their employee Net Promoter Score (eNPS) are better positioned to retain talent and maximise productivity.
 This guide explains why.

 Employee Net Promoter Score (eNPS) is a measure of how likely your employees are to recommend your company as a place to work.
 It is based on the Net Promoter Score (NPS) measure associated with customer satisfaction surveys, and asks just one question – “How likely are you to recommend our company as a place of work?”

-What makes eNPS effective is that you can work out your score with just one question.
+What makes employee Net Promoter Score effective is that you can work out your score with just one question.
 This simplicity benefits both those creating the survey and the employees because they can contribute quickly and easily.
 Once you know your score you can then take the right steps to improve or maintain how satisfied your employees are.

 Your employees respond by stating their likelihood to recommend your company on a scale of 0-10.
 That score is then categorised as Promoter, Passive or Detractor.